cloudflare/cloudflare-docs/products/analytics/src/content/faq/web-analytics/index.md

 ### What is the data retention policy for Web Analytics?

-1 month, but we are planning to increase the retention in the near future.
+One month, but we are planning to increase the retention in the near future.

 ### Does Cloudflare Web Analytics support UTM parameters?